-Every year, Google.org grants $200 million to nonprofits and social enterprises across the globe.
-Google.org’s goal is to use their philanthropic capital to help stimulate innovative approaches to solving problems, and provide comprehensive support for marginalized communities.
+Every year, Google.org grants US$ 200 million to non-profits and social enterprises across the globe.
+Google.org’s goal is to use their philanthropic capital to help stimulate innovative approaches to solving problems, and provide comprehensive support for marginalised communities.

-At the “One World Protected” Event on April 15th 2021, Google.org has committed US$ 2.5 million to the COVAX AMC and in parallel launched a global campaign incentivising employees to contribute directly to Gavi.
+At the “One World Protected” Event on 15 April 2021, Google.org committed US$ 2.5 million to the COVAX AMC and in parallel launched a global campaign incentivising employees to contribute directly to Gavi.
 More than US$ 5 million worth of contributions from Googlers were raised, adding to a total of US$ 7.5 million financial contribution to COVAX from Google and the Googlers.

 In addition, Google.org has been providing vaccine-related insights to help Gavi better educate communities about the COVID-19 vaccine.
 Gavi has used that information to create educational content that reaches more than half a million people each day.
-Google.org has also committed US$ 15 million in Ad Grants to help Gavi build on these efforts and amplify Gavi’s fundraising campaign.
+In 2021, Google.org has also committed US$ 15 million in Ad Grants to help Gavi build on these efforts and amplify Gavi’s fundraising campaign.
 Further contributions of another US$ 6.8 million for 2021 and an additional US$ 30 million for 2022 were also provided by Google.

 In longer term, Google.org engineers will also support Gavi’s broader innovation agenda.